 Two HMAs have been issued for each building area to give options to build to BAL-19 or BAL-12.5.
-The report author states that these HMAs refined can be and reduced in size encompass the specific dwelling location once finalised.
+The report author states that these HMAs can be refined and reduced in size to encompass the specific dwelling location once finalised.